electrode-io/electrode/README.md

 npm install electrode-csrf-jwt --save
 ```

--Next, register the plugin with the Electrode server.
+- Next, register the plugin with the Electrode server.
 Add the following configuration to the `plugins` section of `config/default.json`:

 ```json
 "electrode-csrf-jwt": {